Florida ITSM Meetup · May 2026

 Who's in the room?

-If your hand went up on either of those first two — that pattern has a name.
+If your hand went up on any of those — that pattern has a name.
 And today you're going to leave with a way to break it.

 The Problem